jacobwilliams/moonframe/README.md

 fpm test --profile release --flag "-D HAS_SPICELIB" --link-flag "./toolkit/lib/spicelib.a"
 ```

-The use the library, SPICELIB is not required.
+To use the library, SPICELIB is not required.
 It can be imported like any normal FPM library like so:

 ```toml
 [dependencies]